Daisie-Bell/Vauth/README.md

-## VAuth - User Authentication and Permission Management System
+## VAuth - User Authentication and Permission Management

-VAuth is a Python implementation of a user authentication and permission management system using FastAPI and Redis.
-It includes classes and methods for registering users, groups, and permissions, as well as checking if a user has permission to perform a certain action.
+VAuth is a Python tool for user authentication and permission management using FastAPI and Redis.
+It includes classes and methods for registering users, groups, and their permissions, as well as checking if a user has permission to perform a certain action.

 ### Installation